jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 The tests weren’t designed in a _Given/When/Then_ or _Assign/Act/Assert_ structure.
 They were just pages upon pages of code that tried to cover all possible scenario combinations in as few test methods as possible.
 I wanted to curl up in a ball in the corner of my office and whimper.
 In all fairness, this was before most of us had any idea how to design tests properly.

 I returned to his office with the test printouts and a pen.
 We reviewed the test code together.
 We crossed out parts that I didn’t need.
 We circled parts that were needed.

 Using the test code as a reference, I started to implement my classes by implementing the Command Manager interfaces.
 There were dozens of methods defined in each interface.
 But only a few were needed for Client/Server communication.
-The other methods were for other communication styles, such as Broadcast, Pub/Sub, etc. I had to provide an implementation for all methods even the communication styles that I was not using.
+The other methods were for other communication styles, such as Broadcast, Pub/Sub, etc. I had to provide an implementation for all methods even for the communication styles that I was not using.
 The architect/designer apparently had not heard of the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle).

 I implemented the Client/Server methods.
 I didn’t want a silent no-op implementation for the other communication styles, so each of those threw a `NotImplementedException` in case they were executed.